 In recent years, the best places to look for migrating Monarchs around Cleveland have included:

-- Wendy Park on Whisky Island (this is where the largest number were spotted in 2019)
+- Wendy Park on Whisky Island (this is where I’ve personally seen lots of them in years past, and the trees they typically rest in are easily accessible)

 - Cleveland Lakefront Nature Preserve